meldurson/AllTameable/README.md

 ## Changelog

 <details>

+Version 1.3.4
+* Fixed issue with Taming Hat not showing DNA
+* Made it so if only specifying creature in TameList, if already tameable will just add compatibility can not change the Taming

 Version 1.3.3
 * Added DNA to all creatures modified by AllTameable
 * Added Calming Gloves, Taming Hat, and Taming Potion